Source: Image by Markus Distelrath from Pixabay

 - The atomic bomb and Manhattan Project

 What happened after is history.
 As a result of the Manhattan Project, two bombs were made, Uranium and Plutonium.
 Both bombs were dropped on Japan, which finally accepted the surrender, and World War II ended.
-The first, called Little Boy, consisted of two masses of uranium-235 projected one on top of the other with conventional explosives.
-The second, Fat Man, consisted of a hollow sphere of plutonium that collapsed on its center by the action of traditional explosives.
+The first, called Little Boy, consisted of two masses of uranium-235 that were projected one on top of the other with conventional explosives.
+The second, Fat Man, consisted of a hollow sphere of plutonium that collapsed on its center by the action of conventional explosives.

 - Nuclear Energy